-Howes: Detroit Three’s labor bill ain’t what it used to be
+Howes: Big Three’s labor bill ain’t what it used to be

 As union members prepare to vote this week on the United Auto Workers’ second tentative agreement with Fiat Chrysler Automobiles NV, an influential new study says labor costs Detroit automakers less than it used to — a lot less.